Harlow First Avenue Cycling and Walking Improvements

 The proposed new arrangement can be seen in the drawing below.

-Proposed crossing at the Park Lane Junction
+Planned crossing at the Park Lane

 Howard Way Roundabout